 When you get there-there will likely be a few men shouting “Solola” they will usher you in.
 Take a seat and enjoy the 20-minute crazy ride up the mountain to Solola.
 It’s the last stop so you don’t need to worry about missing it.
 Just get off when everyone else does.
-The cost is 3Q and someone will come and collect it when the bus gets going.
+The cost is about 3-5Q and someone will come and collect it when the bus gets going.

 Once you get to Solola you should see another Chicken Bus just across the road.
 Again there will be men shouting “Encuentros”.
 That’s the bus you want.
 Its likely others from you first bus will be heading there too so follow the crowd.
 Check the front of the bus says “Encuentros” and hop on.
-Like the first bus, its 3Q and they will collect when you get going.
+Like the first bus, it’s 3-5Q and they will collect when you get going.

 You should be on the bus for about 40 minutes and once again you want the last stop.
 When you get off in Encuentros yo will see ahead of you a load of mini vans.
 Head towards them and ask for Chichi.
 You will be ushered into one.